Everything You Need to Know About a Fully Funded Emergency Fund

 - What’s an emergency?
 We’ll talk about day-to-day emergencies in a moment.
 But we want to point out that the goal of saving three to six months of expenses is founded on the BIG emergency of losing your job.
 You’d have this fund in place to keep the bills paid as you search for new employment, which brings us to the next question.

 - If you did lose your job, what are the essential bills and obligations you still have to pay?
-Universally, we all need what Dave Ramsey calls the four walls: food, shelter (utilities included), basic clothing and transportation.
+Universally, we all need what Dave Ramsey calls the four walls: food, utilities, housing, and transportation.
 Uniquely, you’ll have to look at your individual budget and ask yourself some serious questions about what is essential and what is nonessential.
 For example:

 - Family vacation: Will my family be homeless, hungry, naked or stranded without this?
 No?
 Okay—then saving for or going on a family vacation can wait.